black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 43
 Move your goTown function above your goStore function.
 Then copy and paste the contents of the goStore function into the goTown function.

+# Step 44
+In your goTown function, change your button elements' innerText properties to be "Go to store", "Go to cave", and "Fight dragon".
+Update your onclick properties to be goStore, goCave, and fightDragon, respectively.

+Finally, update innerText property of your text to be "You are in the town square.
+You see a sign that says Store.".